- Initial Release

 The purpose of software systems is to support some human process.
 Even in the case of games, the purpose is recreation.
 The original purpose of the Zambian Electronic Medical Record was to capture data at specific times and functions during the flow of patients HIV Anti-Retroviral Care and Treatment.

-Working with the excellent program manager to understand, digram and document the actual process together we produced the following diagram which details how patients flowed through the clinics and were tracked by our system.
+Working with the excellent program manager to understand, refine and then diagram and document the actual process I produced the following diagram which details how patients flowed through the clinics and were tracked by our system.

 Above you can see how a patient progressed through evaluation for ARV care all the way through treatment and follow up according to the protocol we developed for the clinics.
 This was the basis for not just the day to day operations at the clinics but also for how the PTS software system worked.

 Below are the forms themselves.
 Note that these are from a later version of the system:

 As the project progressed we found that many sites were interested in our process and our software.
 This was to occur later in the project but I think one of the main reasons for our success and for others copying that success was our excellent forms and the rigorous way that we documented our protocol.
 The clinical and data management teams did an outstanding job in not just designing the forms themselves but in designing a process that optimized patient care.
 Without that work no system would have been possible at all.